-RICHMOND, Va. – A Chesterfield, Virginia, man was issued a summons by police at Richmond International Airport yesterday, July 21, after a Transportation Security Administration (TSA) officer found a handgun loaded with eight bullets in the traveler’s carry-on bag.
+RICHMOND, Va. – A Hanover County, Virginia, man was cited on state weapons charges by police at Richmond International Airport on Monday, October 14, after a Transportation Security Administration (TSA) officer found a .22 caliber handgun loaded with five bullets in the traveler’s carry-on bag.

-TSA officials notified the airport police, who responded to the checkpoint, confiscated the gun and issued a summons to the man on weapons charges.
+TSA officials notified the airport police, who responded to the checkpoint, confiscated the handgun and issued a citation to the man, a resident of Mechanicsville, Virginia.

-It marked the seventh firearm that TSA officers have caught at the airport so far this calendar year.
+It marked the 12th handgun that TSA officers have caught at the airport so far this calendar year.
 In 2018, TSA stopped 14 guns at the airport’s checkpoints.

 Passengers are permitted to travel with firearms in checked baggage if they are properly packaged and declared.
 Firearms must be unloaded, packed in a hard-sided case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.